-Projects can be initiated in any geographic area for which tree seedling growth projections have been developed in a scientifically rigorous manner and are published in the Reforestation Communities Data File (a separate document available on the Climate Forward website that displays eligible forest communities).
-Projects cannot take place on any part of an area where an existing or previously existing project was located that received any amount of financial recognition for climate benefits, unless the previous project has been closed in good-standing and with the written consent of the Reserve.
+Providing all eligibility criteria are met, projects can be initiated in any geographic area for which relevant tree growth projections have been developed in a scientifically rigorous manner and are published in the Reforestation Communities Data File (a separate document available on the Climate Forward website that displays eligible forest communities).
+See Section 5.2.1 for further details about growth projections available for use under this methodology.
+Projects cannot take place on any part of an area where an existing or previously existing project was located that received carbon credits or financial payments on a tonnes of CO2e basis, as further described in Sections 3.3.3 and 3.6, unless the previous project has been closed in good-standing and with the written consent of the Reserve.

-The project proponent must identify a project area as the geographic area where activities take place as defined in Section 2.1 and ensure that the entire area is eligible as described above.
 Projects may be composed of separate tracts or distinct polygons.
 Project acreage shall be based on area calculations derived from GIS analysis using software such as ArcGIS or Google Earth to delineate areas where reforestation activities have been implemented.
-Contiguous areas within the project area that are not conducive to seedling establishment (watercourses, roads, landings, bogs, rocky areas, etc.) and are larger than 1000 square feet or 1 percent of the project area, whichever is greater, must not be included within the project area.
+Contiguous areas within the project area that are not conducive to seedling establishment (large roads, landings, bogs, rocky areas, etc.) and are larger than one quarter acre must not be included within the project area.
+Additionally, areas where site preparation is used to promote natural regeneration (as the sole means of regeneration or in combination with planting) must be spatially delineated for baseline quantification purposes, as further described in Section 5.1, if such areas comprise only a portion of the entire project area.

-The Reforestation Project Goals Form4 provides a template for the Professional Forester or Professional Ecologist to address site aspects related to the area being reforested.
-The form must provide a description of why the project area is a site that requires intervention to achieve stocking levels that will allow it to trend toward forest cover, how the environmental characteristics are favorable for the establishment and growth of tree seedlings, and why it does not appear to be at a heightened risk of conversion to non-forest uses.5 For project areas that are being reforested following a natural disturbance, the form must include a description of how the management action will enable the project area to trend toward previous forest conditions due to the intervention.
+The Reforestation Project Goals Form provides a template for the Professional Forester or Professional Ecologist to address site aspects related to the area being reforested.
+The form must provide a description of why the project area requires intervention to achieve stocking levels that will allow it to trend toward forest cover, how the environmental characteristics are favorable for the establishment and growth of tree seedlings, and why the project area is not at a heightened risk of conversion to non-forest uses.
+For project areas that are being reforested following a natural disturbance, the form must include a description of how the management action will enable the project area to trend toward previous forest conditions due to the intervention.
 The site selection section of the Reforestation Project Goals Form must be completed and submitted with the signature of a Professional Forester or Professional Ecologist at the time of project submission to provide assurance that these characteristics are met by the Project Site.